Semantics meets attractiveness: Choice by salience: Choice by salience

 \begin{definition} A choice $c$ is \textsl{moody} if for any RS $\langle \succsim,\L \rangle$ of $c$, $\rhd_x\neq \rhd_y$ whenever $x \neq y$.
 (Thus, a moody choice on $X$ always demands $\vert X \vert$-many distinct rationales.) \end{definition}

-The situation described by Definition~\ref{DEF:moody} is somehow pathological: it is peculiar of a DM who justifies whatever choice behavior she may exhibit by means of local explanations, that is, an \textit{ad hoc} rationale for each case.
-In relation to Definition~\ref{DEF:moody}, we may wonder whether moody choices exist.
+The situation described by Definition~\ref{DEF:moody} is somehow pathological: it is peculiar of a DM who justifies whatever choice behavior she may exhibit by `local' explanations, that is, an \textit{ad hoc} rationale for each case.\footnote{A different notion of moody choice is used by \cite{ManziniMariotti2010}.} In relation to Definition~\ref{DEF:moody}, one may wonder whether moody choices exist.
 This query is by no means trivial.
 Let us explain why.

 For the RMR model, \citet[Proposition~1]{KalaiRubinsteinSpiegler2002} show that any choice on a ground set of size $n$ can be always rationalized by $n-1$ linear orders.
 The crucial point here is that the RMR model imposes no constraints on the linear order that can be used to rationalize a \textit{specific} menu.